Srigowri/uwImageEnhancer/trained_weights/readme.txt

-This is the first version of the saved model
+This is the first version of the saved model.

+The file is too large to upload, you can reproduce it using the ipynb tutotial